 Section 7 of the Endangered Species Act (16 U.S.C.
-1536) requires the Secretary of the Interior to "review other programs administered by her and utilize such programs in furtherance of the purposes of the Act" and to "insure that any action authorized, funded, or carried out . . . is not likely to $% \left\{ \left(1\right) \right\} =\left\{ \left($ jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of [critical] habitat. . . ."
-Prior to issuance of annual spring and summer subsistence regulations, we would consult under section 7 of the Endangered Species Act of 1973, as amended (Act), to ensure that the 2015 subsistence harvest is not likely to jeopardize the continued existence of any species designated as endangered or threatened, or modify or destroy its critical habitats, and that the regulations are consistent with conservation programs for those species.
+1536) requires the Secretary of the Interior to "review other programs administered by him and utilize such programs in furtherance of the purposes of the Act" and to "insure that any action authorized, funded, or carried out is not likely to jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of [critical] habitat. " Prior to issuance of annual spring and summer subsistence regulations, we would consult under section 7 of the Endangered Species Act of 1973, as amended (Act; 16 U.S.C.
+1531 et seq.), to ensure that the 2016 subsistence harvest is not likely to jeopardize the continued existence of any species designated as endangered or threatened, or modify or destroy its critical habitats, and that the regulations are consistent with conservation programs for those species.
 Consultation under section 7 of the Act for the annual subsistence take regulations may cause us to change these regulations.
-Our biological opinion resulting from the section 7 consultation is a public document that will be available from the person listed under FOR FURTHER INFORMATION CONTACT.
+Our biological opinion resulting from the section 7 consultation is a public document available from the person listed under FOR FURTHER INFORMATION CONTACT.